technology-toolbox/Notebook/Infrastructure/Update CRL.md

 ---

-## # Republish the CRL on the root CA and copy it to the virtual floppy disk
+## # Republish CRL on root CA and copy it to virtual floppy disk

 ---